prggmr/zf2-docpx/zend/Helper/FormCollection.rst

 setDefaultElementHelper
 -----------------------

-.. function:: setDefaultElementHelper($defaultSubHelper)
+.. function:: setDefaultElementHelper()

     Sets the name of the view helper that should be used to render sub elements.

-    :param string $defaultSubHelper: The name of the view helper to set.
+    :param string: The name of the view helper to set.

     :rtype: FormCollection